Garlic Hummus with Smoked Paprika

 Gather your equipment and ingredients and have everything close at hand on the counter or table.

 Drain the garbanzo beans (reserve at least half of the liquid to use in the recipe as desired.)
-Peel and slice garlic.
+Peel and mince garlic.
 Squeeze the juice of one lemon.

 Depending on how strong the fresh garlic is, I may opt to use canned minced garlic instead.
 Feel free to use bottled lemon juice, if desired, as well.